Skip to Content

 A third domestic violence offense within 7 years is charged as a category C felony, punishable by 1 to 5 years in prison and a fine of up to $10,000.

-Domestic violence charges are a very serious matter.
-Not only can such accusations have legal and criminal ramifications, but they can also affect your reputation and your future.
+Domestic violence charges are a serious matter.
+Not only can such accusations have legal and criminal ramifications, but they can also affect your reputation and future.
 It is important to have the best possible defense to protect your rights and freedoms, especially when dealing with such a sensitive matter.

 Common domestic violence defenses include:

-• The accused acted in self-defense
+• The accused acted in self-defense.

-• There is a lack of evidence against the accused
+• There is a lack of evidence against the accused.

-• The incident was not intentional and was an accident
+• The incident was unintentional and accidental.

 If domestic violence charges are threatening your future, contact us at (702) 710-8882.
 Attorney Jennifer Ferris can advise you of your options and rights.